-Ronald Decker and Michael Dummett wrote one of the most concise histories of western occult tradition.
-While it is a comprehensive examination of the 19th and 20th century Tarot cards, they also provide important information about the various occult groups of this period.
+Ronald Decker and Michael Dummett wrote one of the most concise histories of the western occult tradition.
+While it is a comprehensive examination of the 19th and 20th-century Tarot cards, they also provide important information about the various occult groups of this period.

 It is not a book for tarot readers, but an excellent resource for anyone who likes to know more about the history of occult sciences.

-As we mentioned earlier this not a book on how to read tarot cards.
+As we mentioned earlier this is not a book on how to read tarot cards.
 It is a very impressive book about the history of Tarot, including the personalities and the occult groups that contributed to its development.
-It is a must read for all the occult students and Tarot enthusiast.
+It is a must-read for all occult students and Tarot enthusiasts.

 ♦ If this article resonates with you, please join our newsletter by using the forms on this website so we can stay in touch.